Notes for Contributors

 3. The Editor(s) will make every effort to ensure that contributions do not offend either the law or good academic practice with regard to libel, plagiarism or improper citation.

 4. Articles in JASO-Online are copyright protected.
-Authors retain the copyright but license publication in JASO normally under the terms of the Creative Commons Attribution (CC BY) licence (see http://creativecommons.org/licenses/).
+Authors retain the copyright but license publication in JASO normally under the terms of the Creative Commons Attribution (CC BY) licence (see creativecommons.org/licenses).
 In special circumstances we will consider other licences.

 5. It is the responsibility of the Author to get permission to include third party material (such as maps, photos and illustrations).
 See section below.

-6. Authors are free to do the following: they may place a copy of their article in a subject or institutional repository subject to including a statement that the article is copyright and including the URL of the JASO-Online publication.
+6. Authors are free to do the following: they may place a copy of their article in a subject or institutional repository subject to including a statement that the article is copyrighted and including the URL of the JASO-Online publication.
 They may republish their articles elsewhere free of charge on condition that JASO is credited and including the URL of the JASO-Online publication.

 7. Reasonable copying for educational purposes within the relevant guidelines is permitted without prior reference to the Editor(s).